Academic Integrity and Community Standards

 Honor Code and Honor Pledge

 In 2013 the student councils of the undergraduate schools of Columbia University, on behalf of the whole student body, created an Honor Code to uphold the maintenance of academic integrity as a fundamental and jointly held responsibility for all students.
 The councils also created an Honor Pledge, which all students recite and affirm when they matriculate as Columbia students.
-The texts of the Honor Code and Honor Pledge may be found here.

 It is essential to the academic integrity and vitality of this community that individuals do their own work and properly acknowledge the circumstances, ideas, sources, and assistance upon which that work is based.
 Academic honesty in class assignments, term papers, examinations, laboratory reports, and computer projects is expected of all students.

 Because intellectual integrity is the hallmark of educational institutions, academic dishonesty is one of the most serious offenses that a student can commit at Columbia.
 It may be punishable by suspension or dismissal from the School of General Studies.

 Students who are unsure about the proper presentation of their own independent work should consult with their instructor or academic advisor.

 Academic dishonesty includes but is not limited to the following: